 The Cambridge-Africa Programme has emerged from a number of individual, long-term, collaborations between Cambridge and African researchers.

-The Programme is a working partnership between the University of Cambridge and several African universities and institutes, which supports the training of African doctoral and post-doctoral researchers.
+The Cambridge-Africa Programme (Cambridge-Africa) is a working partnership between the University of Cambridge and several African universities and institutes, which supports the training of African doctoral and post-doctoral researchers.
 It aims to strengthen Africa's own capacity for a sustainable research and mentoring culture, by cultivating the talented individuals who will make this long-term goal a reality.
-The Cambridge-Africa Programme is also linking up researchers in several Departments/Faculties/Schools, as well as key staff in Offices across the University of Cambridge (e.g. Research Operations, Development and Alumni Relations, External Affairs and Communications) to Africa, for mutually-beneficial collaborations, networking, fundraising activities and communication.
+Cambridge-Africa is also linking up researchers in several Departments/Faculties/Schools, as well as key staff in Offices across the University of Cambridge (e.g. Research Operations, Development and Alumni Relations, External Affairs and Communications) to Africa, for mutually-beneficial collaborations, networking, fundraising activities and communication.
 Other affiliated institutions such as the Wellcome Sanger Institute, the Babraham Institute and the National Institute of Agricultural Botany (NIAB) are strongly involved in the programme.

 - Wellcome Trust -sponsored Makerere-UVRI Infection & Immunity Training Programme (MUII) (2008-2020)

 - Wellcome Trust-sponsored Training Health Researchers in Vocational Excellence (THRiVE) (2009-2021)

 - Carnegie-sponsored Cambridge-Africa Partnership for Research Excellence (CAPREx) (2012-2018)

 - Isaac Newton Trust-sponsored Cambridge-Africa Fellowship Fund (2012-2016)